Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 d) microgroups.

-15. An element of the vertical structure of phytocenoses, which manifests itself when the community is formed by life forms of plants contrasting in height, is:
+15. An element of the vertical structure of phytocenoses, manifested in the case when the community is formed by life forms of plants contrasting in height, is:

 a) price element;